openoakland/OakCrime-Decommissioned/CONTRIBUTING.md

 lint`) and you include automated unit tests for your changes.

+### Reviewing pull requests

+All pull requests must be reviewed by the @openoakland/oakcrime-reviewers team before they can be merged.

 ## Continuous integration

 OakCrime practices continuous integration.
 Every pull request is tested by our